-Call 0117 329 2197 if you need help (not always available) and don’t forget to read the Terms and Conditions properly, please don’t just tick the box on the checkout
+Call 0117 329 2197 if you need help (not always available – I’m a parent!) and don’t forget to read the Terms and Conditions properly, please don’t just tick the box on the checkout

 Q1: Can I have an update on my order?
-And any questions about ETA’s, progress, status or any other queries about how orders are coming along.
+And any questions about ETA’s, progress, status or any other queries about how orders are “coming along” or “doing”.

 A: We can’t offer ETA’s/progress reports etc. You can check your order status right here.
-We update orders by changing their status.
-Occasionally we add notes but this is not standard.
-Order statuses are often for our artists and metalsmiths to organise orders.
+We update orders by changing their status to organise them.
 If there are no updates on your account that means there’s no new informatio; please do not ask because we don’t want to disappoint you.
 We are working on orders that were placed before yours or are ready because they require less work, and when yours is ready we will update the account.
-We do ask clients not to ask for updates as it makes the process longer for everybody, you will be directed here.
+We ask clients not to ask for updates as it makes the process longer for everybody, you will be directed here.
 We’re grateful for everyone’s patience and are working as hard as we can..
 If you ordered before October then your order will be sent for Christmas by mid December.

 A: Just go to My Account to log in.
 If you need your password reset please email firstname.lastname@example.org because the password reset emails often don’t work.
 Usually, when someone struggles to log in it’s because they’re putting in their email address… it needs to be your username.
 Everyone sets one up when they order but we will reset it if you like.

 Q1.2: I’m logged in but it’s showing no orders.
 Where is it?

 A: You’ve probably just created a new account, perhaps with your Facebook.
 Just let us know the email addresses you use and we will delete the new account so you can log in on the existing one.
 Once you’re logged in, you can link your Facebook if you like.